Br4voCode/Lumina---Simple-Digital-Gallery-in-HTML-and-CSS-only/README.md

 - 🌙 **Dark mode** support
 - 🖼️ Optimized assets (icons and images stored in `assets/`)
 - 📱 Mobile-friendly design
-- ⚡ Built with **pure HTML & CSS** (no frameworks, no JavaScript)
+- ⚡ Built with **pure HTML and CSS** (no frameworks, hardly any JavaScript)
-- 📑 Includes footer with useful information
+- 📑 Includes footer with useful information (just as an example)

 ---